What Is the Old Catholic Church?

 In 1870, the First Vatican Council met in Rome.
 This council declared that the Pope was infallible — that is, incapable of error when making official declarations about faith or morals.
 It also gave him universal jurisdiction, meaning authority over all churches and bishops worldwide.

 These teachings were new.
 They had never been declared dogma in the Church before.
-Many faithful Catholics could not accept them.
+Many faithful catholics could not accept them.
 They believed that:

 - No single bishop, even the Pope, should have absolute power